An automated teller (ATM) is located in the lobby of the Bush Campus Center.

-Medical services are provided by the staff of College Health Services, located in the Bush Campus Center.
+Medical services are provided by the staff of College Health Services, located in the Bush Campus Center, Room 150.
+Appointments are encouraged, but walk-ins are accepted.
 All injuries must be reported to College Health Services as soon as possible for medical attention.
-If you wish to see the College doctor, you must call ahead for an appointment.
+To find out more, visit College Health Services.

 Each apartment has access to the Internet through the Residential Network (ResNet).
 You will need to provide your own personal computer to access the network.

 The College encourages qualified persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation, or have questions about the physical access provided, contact Disability Services at ext.
 7803 in advance of your participation or visit.

 Laundry facilities are provided in each complex for residents to use.
 The cost of operating the machines has been included in the cost of housing so that residents may use the machines without needing to insert quarters or slide a card.
 All of the washing machines are front loading washing machines and require that High Efficiency (HE) detergent be used.

 Residence mail is delivered to student mail boxes within the residence halls by the College's Mail Service Department.
 Each residence hall apartment/room is assigned a mailbox which is identified by a unique SMC#.
 All residents of an apartment (or room in Dauphin Hall) will share the box that is associated with the particular apartment or room to which they are assigned.
 Once students are assigned to a specific space, they will be able to view their SMC number on the Student Information System.

 Required Format for On-Campus Student Mailing Address

 - Jane Doe (student name)

 - SMC# ____ (Use the student's unique SMC# as specified on the Student Information System.)